 We booked our stay at Mac Boutique Suites which is located in this beautiful area called Sukhumvit.
 I was a bit surprised to see a lot of Arabs in the area which helped us adjust faster.
 A bonus was that the street boasted a lot of Halal restaurants which was pretty convenient.
 Our stay was quite comfortable there and I think it could be the best hotel to stay in Bangkok.

 Mac Boutique Suites offers different packages from which we reserved a Royal Suite (room for 2 people) for around $108 without breakfast.
-(The restaurant at the lobby wasn’t offering Halal food)
+(The restaurant at the lobby wasn’t offering Halal food) It is one of the best budget hotels in Bangkok and is located near to the metro.

 Here’s how you can book your stay at Mac Boutique Suites.
 Click here for discounted rates.